MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## May XX, 2024

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version 125.0.2535.XX)** which incorporates the latest Security Updates of the Chromium project.
+Microsoft has a fix for [CVE-2024-XXXX](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-XXXX) to **Microsoft Edge Stable Channel (Version 125.0.2535.XX)**, which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

-## May 21, 2024

-Microsoft is aware of the recent Chromium security fixes.
-We are actively working on releasing a security fix.

 ## May 17, 2024